agnivad/Market-price-app/KontikiApps/Readme.md

 pip3 install -r requirements.txt

+I have added db.sqlite3 file (database file), so that it is easy to test using some existing data.

 It also creates a visualisation using line chart to plot the closing price of 6 companies closing stockprice.

 Steps (For local):